-Fire Incompatibility Avoid contamination with oxidising agents i.e. nitrates, oxidising acids, chlorine bleaches, pool chlorine etc. as ignition may result Advice for firefighters ▶ Alert Fire Brigade and tell them location and nature of hazard. ▶ May be violently or explosively reactive.
-Wear breathing apparatus plus protective gloves in the event of a fire. ▶ Prevent, by any means available, spillage from entering drains or water course.
+Special flazarus arising from the substrate of mixture Fire Incompatibility ▶ Avoid contamination with oxidising agents i.e. nitrates, oxidising acids, chlorine bleaches, pool chlorine etc. as ignition may result Advice for firefighters Fire Fighting Alert Fire Brigade and tell them location and nature of hazard.
+May be violently or explosively reactive.
+Wear breathing apparatus plus protective gloves in the event of a fire.
+Prevent, by any means available, spillage from entering drains or water course.
 Consider evacuation (or protect in place).
-Fire Fighting Fight fire from a safe distance, with adequate cover. ▶ If safe, switch off electrical equipment until vapour fire hazard removed.
+Fight fire from a safe distance, with adequate cover.
+If safe, switch off electrical equipment until vapour fire hazard removed.
 Use water delivered as a fine spray to control the fire and cool adjacent area.
+Avoid spraying water onto liquid pools.